 Google Page Speed Insights

-Lawyers can plug their domain name into Google’s page speed analyzer to see how quickly the page loads.
+Site owners can plug their domain name into Google’s page speed analyzer to see how quickly the page loads.
 Page load time is said to be a ranking factor in Google’s algorithm so pages that load slowly may not fare as well as those that load quickly (all else being equal of course).
 Like on the mobile scan, Google will also provide recommendations to fix page speed issues if they exist.

 Structured Data Markup Helper